python/cpython/Doc/library/enum.rst

 .. class:: auto

-   :class:`auto` can be used in place of a value.
+   *auto* can be used in place of a value.
 If used, the *Enum* machinery will call an :class:`Enum`'s :meth:`~Enum._generate_next_value_` to get an appropriate value.
-   For :class:`Enum` and :class:`IntEnum`` that appropriate value will be the last value plus one; for :class:`Flag` and :class:`IntFlag` it will be the first power-of-two greater than the highest value; for :class:`StrEnum` it will be the lower-cased version of the member's name.
+   For :class:`Enum` and :class:`IntEnum` that appropriate value will be the last value plus one; for :class:`Flag` and :class:`IntFlag` it will be the first power-of-two greater than the highest value; for :class:`StrEnum` it will be the lower-cased version of the member's name.
 Care must be taken if mixing *auto()* with manually